tkr22777/teaching-cs-630/week_08/02_group_functions.md

-# Group Functions (Aggregate Functions)
+# SQL Group Functions (Aggregate Functions)

 ## Overview

-**Group functions** (also called **aggregate functions**) operate on sets of rows to return a single result per group.
-Unlike single-row functions that process each row independently, group functions combine multiple rows to produce summary statistics like totals, averages, counts, and extremes.
+**Group functions** (also called aggregate functions) operate on multiple rows and return a single result.
+They're essential for statistical analysis, reporting, and data summarization.

 ## Key Terms

-**Group Function**: A function that operates on multiple rows and returns a single result for the group.
+**Group Function**: Function that operates on multiple rows and returns a single value.

-**Aggregate Function**: Another term for group function; emphasizes combining multiple values into one.
+**Aggregate Function**: Another name for group function.

-**GROUP BY Clause**: SQL clause that divides rows into groups for aggregate calculation.
+**GROUP BY**: Clause that divides rows into groups for aggregation.

-**HAVING Clause**: Filters groups after aggregation (analogous to WHERE for rows).
+**HAVING**: Clause that filters groups (used with GROUP BY).

 **NULL Handling**: Group functions ignore NULL values (except COUNT(*)).

-**DISTINCT**: Keyword to consider only unique values in aggregation.

 ## Sample Database Schema